United States Military Academy Acceptance Rate 2025

 Admissions Deadlines and Requirements

 For aspiring cadets, it is crucial to be aware of the admissions timeline.
-The application deadline at the United States Military Academy at West Point is Jan.
-31. It is recommended to submit the required standardized test scores, either SAT or ACT, by Feb.
-28. The institution values the holistic evaluation of applicants, including admission interviews to assess their readiness for the challenges ahead.
+The application deadline at the United States Military Academy at West Point is January 31.
+It is recommended to submit the required standardized test scores, either SAT or ACT, by February 28.
+The institution values the holistic evaluation of applicants, including admission interviews to assess their readiness for the challenges ahead.

-The Journey Begins: The United States Military Academy Experience
+The United States Military Academy Experience

 Successfully securing admission to West Point is just the first step of an extraordinary journey.
 The United States Military Academy offers a transformative educational experience, combining academic rigor, physical challenges, and unwavering dedication to service.
 Cadets at West Point gain a world-class education, invaluable leadership skills, and a sense of honor that will guide them throughout their military careers.

-West Point requirements
+West Point Admission Requirements

 Step 1: Confirm Eligibility